Sport New Zealand Logo

 What is Resilience?

-From a neuroscience perspective, resilience is the ability to feel emotions (whether they be anger, sadness, frustration etc.), manage those feelings, and calm back down again.
-Those emotions might last for five minutes, a couple of hours a day, a week.
+From a neuroscience perspective, resilience is the ability to feel emotions (whether they be anger, sadness, frustration etc.), manage those feelings, and use coping strategies to calm back down again.
+Those emotions might last for five minutes, a couple of hours, a day, a week.
 Sometimes we can stay with that feeling for a very long time.
-Resilience involves developing coping strategies that help us to identify positive emotions and negative emotions, accept that they are inevitable, and respond to them accordingly.
-It doesn’t mean controlling or shunning our emotional reactions to external events, but learning to recognising those emotions when they arise and not allow them to govern our actions.
+When we build and foster psychological resilience, we develop coping strategies that help us to identify positive emotions and negative emotions, accept that they are inevitable, and respond to them accordingly.
+We might say that resilience includes positive adaptations to challenging circumstances.

 This is important.
 As the body is changing so that it can reproduce, the brain recognises the change and undergoes an ‘upgrade’.
 Put simply, this upgrade is the brain changing from being wired for ‘self-preservation’ to being wired towards ‘preserving one’s own offspring’.
-So, at a neurological level, young people’s brains are changing from only being able to look after themselves, to being able to look after any future children that they might parent.
+So, at a neurological level, young people’s brains are changing from only being able to look after themselves to being able to look after any future children that they might parent.

 One key area which Kathryn highlights is the impact of hormones on some parts of the brain.

-Testosterone impacts the development of our amygdala, which forms part of our limbic system – the part of the brain involved in emotional and behavioural response and control.
+Testosterone impacts the development of our amygdala, which forms part of our limbic system — the part of the brain involved in emotional and behavioural response and control.
 One of the responses in young people to increased testosterone is that it drives ‘seek to separate from parent’ behaviours.
-In puberty, particularly in males who have more testosterone, this manifests into the ‘don’t listen to anything that person says – do the opposite’ type of thinking.
+In puberty, particularly in males who have more testosterone, this manifests as ‘don’t listen to anything that person says — do the opposite’ type of thinking.

 For females, an increase in oestrogen stimulates increased levels of oxytocin and the increased ability of the brain receptors to receive oxytocin.
-Oxytocin can be thought of as the ‘love’ hormone – responsible for regulating maternal behaviours in women.
+Oxytocin can be thought of as the ‘love’ hormone’ — responsible for regulating maternal behaviours in women.
 (The huge increase in oxytocin just after childbirth supports women in falling in love with their babies.)
 For adolescent young women, lots of oxytocin in their body means they ‘oxytocin fall in love’ with their friends.

 This can explain the emotional pain some young women may feel and express if they ‘fall out’ with a peer group or friends.
 This also means it can be really difficult for young adolescent women to connect with a new group if they have no former relationships – as the bonds between peers in that group may already be underpinned by ‘oxytocin love’.